SumoLogic/sumologic-documentation/docs/security/cloud-infrastructure-security/cloud-infrastructure-security-for-aws.md

        <details>
        <summary>CloudQuery</summary>

-       In this section, you have the choice to create a [CloudQuery source](/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/cloudquery-source) in Sumo Logic.
+       This section demonstrates how you can optionally create a [CloudQuery source](/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/cloudquery-source) in Sumo Logic.

        If fields are missing, or you need to change them, do the following:
        * **8.1 Configure CloudQuery C2C Source**